iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.22.1/report.md

 > No way to see Privacy policy in English version of app.
 No way to view the Swedish ToS during registration in the English version, even if it states that the Swedish edition will overpower the English one if there is anything lost in translation.
 This is a serious flaw.
 Also giving wrong time when booking meeting.
 Country and UTC + hour code does not match the actual time in specifc country.
 Not sure which one to follow.
 Country or UTC code?<br> :date: __2019-06-07 09:53:56__

-> Soon after downloading the app it says that you are not connected to the internet.
-Reinstalled twice same error.<br> :date: __2018-11-11 10:54:27__

 #### 1-star reviews